andreventuravale/http-test/README.md

 ```

-## Deviations to the original spec
+## Deviations from the original spec

 #### The @name request variable